Table of Contents

 Dominating the charts and making fans everywhere feel “good as hell,” Lizzo seems to have blown up overnight.
+With her promotions of self-love and body positivity, she has become a role model for people all over the world.
 However, it took some time for Lizzo to become “100% that bitch.”

-Here are 10 facts about the upbringing of Minnesota’s new golden girl.
+Here are 17 interesting facts about the upbringing of Minnesota’s new golden girl.

-As if this needs to be said, Lizzo is an incredible flute player.
-Just check out this video of her totally shredding it (can you shred on a flute?).
+As if this needs to be said, Lizzo is an incredible flutist.

 “Being in the band gave me experience,” Lizzo stated in an interview.
 “It was a rock band.
 I earned the confidence to be a frontwoman.”

-5. Despite coming from many places, she cites Minnesota as the place she got her start
+Lizzo cites Minnesota as the Place she got her Start

 “I would be at First Avenue so much that my Uber app knew the location was my work,” remarked Lizzo.

-Thanks to Minnesota’s thriving music community, Lizzo was able to form girl groups and develop a strong following.
+Thanks to Minneapolis Minnesota’s thriving music community, Lizzo was able to form girl groups such as Lizzo & The Larva Ink, where she developed a strong following.
 One of her most notable groups was GRRRL PRTY, who had their farewell performance at Rock the Garden 2016.

-6. X-Ambassadors helped her realize Cuz I Love You
+X-Ambassadors Helped her Realize Cuz I Love You

 X-Ambassadors, best known for their alternative rock hits “Unsteady” and “Renegades,” helped produce Lizzo’s album Cuz I Love You.
 Through her collaboration with the band, not only was the album as a whole fully realized, but they helped get the title track out in the open.